darkhorse00512/video-editor/REMOTION_SETUP_GUIDE.md

 - Create/update Lambda function for video rendering
 - Create/verify S3 bucket for storage
 - Deploy your Remotion site to S3

+**Note:** The deployment script will automatically retry up to 3 times if it encounters network issues.

 ## Step 3: Verify Configuration